mfolkeseth/angular-find-nearest/README.md

 #Contributions

 Wanna help?
 Great!
-Submit an issue or send me a pull request
+Submit an issue or send me a pull request.
+Feedback is also, of course, welcome!